-You must notify ORS if If any change takes place in your family status (marriage/domestic partnership, divorce, adoption, birth or death in the family) and provide copies of the appropriate documents.
-If necessary, you should also update your beneficiary designations.
+If any change takes place in your family status (marriage/domestic partnership, divorce, adoption, birth or death in the family), be sure to provide copies of the appropriate documents.
+If necessary, you should also update your beneficiary designations at this time.
 The beneficiary form is available under "Forms and Publications" and then "Federated" on the Office of Retirement Services website (www.sjretirement.com).
 Be sure to select the appropriate beneficiary form for Federated retirees, for your specific Tier OR in your Member Portal.
 Either method requires a wet signature copy to be returned to the Office of Retirement Services or uploaded through the Member Portal.